 She has degrees in science, communication and theology, as well as in civil and canon law.
 This background helps her assist religious institutes with their legal needs, and help those who are making important choices about the future of their institutes.

-Amy has been in ministry for over 30 years, beginning in teaching and communication, moving into management and administration and then into consulting.
-As a consultant, she has worked mainly with small to mid-sized religious communities and non-profits all over the US, especially in assisting organizations in moving to the next level of strategic development.
-She can also help clients maximize their resources for the sake of their mission.
-She also uses computers and information technology effectively to enhance communication and further organizational goals.
+Beginning in teaching and communication, Amy then moved into management and administration and then into consulting.
+As a consultant, she has worked mainly with small to mid-sized religious communities and non-profits across the US and beyond, especially in assisting organizations in moving to the next level of strategic development.
+She helps clients maximize their resources for the sake of their mission and uses computers and information technology effectively to enhance communication and further organizational goals.

 Sr. Amy has been admitted to practice in Missouri, Massachusetts and before the US Tax Court.
 She is a member of the Canon Law Society of America where she has contributed articles and presentations and has served on the Consecrated Life Committee.